putteabrahamsson/react-native-indoor-map/README.md

 ### zoomOptions

-An object with the type `ZoomProps`, this is useable if you wanna change settings on map, for example `sensitivity` which sets how much you zoom in per press.
+An object with the type `ZoomProps`, this is useable if you want to change settings for the zoom, for example `sensitivity` which sets how much you zoom in per press

 ---